cs2103aug2015-t16-4j/main/ListIt/collated/Shrestha A0130280X.md

 	private static final String DAY_TOMORROW = "tomorrow";
 	private static final String DAY_WEEK = "week";

-	/**
-	 * This method adds a task object that has only a title and
-	 * the deadline variable.
-	 * @param command string command input by the user with an "add" at the start */ public static void addEventWithDeadline(String command) {
+	public static void addEventWithDeadline(String command) {
 		String eventTitle = null;
 		String deadline = null;